TUM-Dev/NavigaTUM/map/README.md

 ### Edit the style

 For editing the style we use [Maputnik](https://github.com/maputnik/editor).
-It is a web-based editor for Mapbox styles.
+It is a web-based editor for Maplibre styles.
 You can use it to edit the style and see the changes live.

 Sadly, it is not fully compatible with tileserver-gl.